Skip to content

 Content Ingestion

-Once the Zeplin account is successfully connected, navigate to the Configuration tab and click Sync Now to begin content ingestion.
+After connecting the Zeplin account, go to the Configuration tab and select Sync Now to start content ingestion.
 You can also schedule a one-time or recurring sync using the Scheduler.

-During ingestion, the connector retrieves details of all screens across various projects in the connected Zeplin account.
-Each screen is ingested as a separate document in Search AI with the following structure.
-The doc_source_type field in the ingested content suggests the type of ingested content (i.e., screen).
+During ingestion, the connector retrieves details of all screens across projects in the connected Zeplin account.
+Each screen is ingested as a separate document in Search AI with the following structure:

 • URL: Direct link to the screen in Zeplin

-• Project: Name of the project the screen belongs to
+• Project: Name of the project containing the screen

 • Labels: Tags or labels applied to the screen

 • Comments: All comments associated with the screen.
-For each comment, it lists the author of the comment, the comment text, and the created and updated dates for the comment.
+Includes comment author, text, and creation and update dates.

 RACL Support